paymill/paymill-jtl/readme.md

 - In the main menu goto **Plugins -> Plugins -> PAYMILL**
 - Enter your PAYMILL Test- or Livekeys and click on **Speichern**

-# Activate Paymill Payment
+# Activate PAYMILL Payment

-To activate Paymill payment follow these steps:
+To activate PAYMILL payment follow these steps:

 - In the main menu goto **Kaufabwicklung > Zahlungsarten**
 - In the main menu goto **Kaufabwicklung > Versandarten**